aminekaabachi/aminekaabachi/README.md

 - 📫 How to reach me: use the badges above 😃

 - ⚡ I have a blog at https://kaabachi.io where I try to post as frequently as I can (crossposting to [medium.com](https://medium.com/@amine.kaabachi/)).
-Everything I post is tech related and about things I find interesting to explain or to make others know about it.

 <details>
 <summary>A Little More About me!</summary>